telerik/blazor-docs/components/gantt/events.md

 You can read more about the CUD events in the [Gantt Tree Editing Overview]({%slug gantt-tree-editing%}) article.

+## TreeListWidthChanged

+The `TreeListWidthChanged` event fires as a response to the user changing the width of the TreeList pane in the splitter.

 ## OnExpand and OnCollapse